 If you hike up past the second tier, you will start to come across some short but steep climbs and some loose, slippery rocks over the shallow streams too, so you do have to be prepared for that.
 But none of this is insurmountable for those travellers with a basic level of fitness who are prepared to put in the effort.
 It may mean that grandma and the children have to stay at the lower tier, but that is a good thing for those who want some peace and solitude in what is in essence a popular tourist spot.
 The Busay falls is literally the best of both worlds for both independent travellers, tourists and day trippers alike.

 By putting in the effort and climbing to the mid level tiers or higher, the fabled fairies of the mountain reward you with not only beautiful scenery but a cooling, refreshing swim with your travel companions, and as much as I normally advocate solo travel as the best way to see the world, in this it is worth getting a few friends or fellow travellers to do the hike with you, because in this case having good people to share the experience with makes it special.
-In this instance, spending some time with a great group of people made for a genuinely awesome time and a perfect day out.
+In this instance it made all the differenc in the world and, spending some time with a great group of people made for a genuinely awesome time and a perfect day out.

 What do you need to bring?